-The worst thing you can possibly do when you’re out on submission to agents — and I tell this to my clients who are out on submission to editors — is to start reading into every little thing.
+The worst thing you can possibly do when you’re waiting in the slush pile response queue — and I tell this to my clients who are out on submission to editors — is to start reading into every little thing.
 Sometimes, wait times and rejection letters and communications with agents or editors are laden with meaning.
 Other times, they’re just a natural part of the process.

 While out on submission, I would highly encourage you to start working on your next project, even if it’s just an idea brainstorm or an outline.
 This will be a much better use of your time.
 And I can only hope that you don’t have long to wait, but if you do, that’s fine, too.